peterwetherall/blank/README.md

 # blank
-A minimalistic new tab or home page
+A minimalistic new tab or home page.

+Processes the input by either redirecting directly to the site entered or creating a search query in DuckDuckGo.